What is Sexual Harassment under South Dakota Law?

 How does South Dakota Law Prohibit Sexual Harassment?

-First, Mitchell employers can be required to implement company policies that specifically address sexual harassment in the workplace.
+First, Mitchell employers can be required to create company policies that specifically address sexual harassment in the workplace.
 These must be posted in a visible area such as a break room.
-These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.
+These policies may include contact information for an employee to report sexual harassment, the process for handling such claims, and the corrective measures for when a claim is proven.

 How can a South Dakota attorney help?

-Investigating and proving a sexual harassment claim might be difficult without consulting someone with expertise in the relevant laws.
-Federal investigators are often very overworked.
-With that in mind, you should consider speaking with an attorney in Mitchell, as this might be the best way to ensure that your claim is filed before the deadlines set by the laws of South Dakota.
+Investigating and showing a sexual harassment claim might be difficult without consulting someone with expertise in the relevant laws.
+Federal investigators are often extremely overworked.
+With that in mind, you should consider speaking with an attorney in Mitchell, as this may be the ideal way to ensure that your claim is filed before the deadlines set by the laws of South Dakota.